jonlpersson/ed-latimore/site/_posts/2022-02-17-the-art-of-war-best-quotes-and-ideas.md

 Generally speaking, a good plan maximizes your gains, minimizes your losses, and does so as quickly as possible.
 Though Sun Tzu is specifically talking about preparation for battle here, we can extrapolate this to other types of contests.

 Ideally, you'd get what you want without having to risk anything at all.
 While every action is an investment of time, the idea is that you don't waste too much of it when you go after what you want.
-Of course, this isn't usually what happens, but it's ideal that we're trying to approach every time we plan.
+Of course, this isn't usually what happens, but, ideally, we're trying to approach every time we plan.

-I remember when I first turned pro as a boxer, my coach was explaining our plan for my development.
-The analogy he used was that developing a fighter was like navigating a boat through a hurricane: you can go through it or you can go around it.
+When I first turned pro as a boxer, my coach explained our plan for my development.
+He used the analogy that developing a fighter was like navigating a boat through a hurricane: you can go through it or you can go around it.

-If I did everything right, we'd get to take the route around the hurricane, but if I had a loss early or marketed myself incorrectly, I'd end up having to a harder route to development, thus going through the hurricane.
+If I did everything right, we'd get to take the route around the hurricane.
+Still, if I had a loss early or marketed myself incorrectly, I'd have to a harder path to development, thus going through the hurricane.
 Life is a lot like this.

-It becomes remarkably easy to achieve your goal if you plan and execute well.
+Achieving your goal is remarkably easy if you plan and execute well.
 If you just wing it, you will likely find yourself besieging the walls around your goals.&nbsp;

 ## The use of deception to win